-For admission to the graduate program, the applicant must meet the general requirements for admission to graduate study at Winthrop University as well as:
+To be considered for admission to the graduate program, the applicant must:

-1. Have an overall undergraduate grade-point average of 3.0 or better on a 4.0 scale;

-2. Submit a written statement of purpose reflective of your creative goals in the intended major and minor areas of study.
+- 1. Have an overall undergraduate grade-point average of 3.0 or better on a 4.0 scale; - 2.
+Submit a written statement of purpose reflective of applicant's creative goals in the intended area of study.
 As writing and communication skills are vital to a candidate's success, this is an important component of the application.
-The statement should indicate how the applicant envisions his or her work developing and why it is important to pursue a graduate degree;

-3. Submit a resume;

-4. Have three original letters of recommendation submitted directly from art and design professionals;

-5. Submit on CD/DVD containing up to 20 digital images, saved in jpeg format and named using the following convention: "lastname_01.jpg."
+The statement should indicate how the applicant envisions his or her work developing and why it is important to pursue a graduate degree; - 3.
+Submit a resume; - 4.
+Have three original letters of recommendation submitted directly from art and design professionals; - 5.
+Submit on CD/DVD containing up to 20 digital images, saved in jpeg format and named using the following convention: "lastname_01.jpg."
 Images should be optimized for screen media (72 dpi) and be no larger than 2 MB each.
 Please also provide a corresponding printed image checklist consisting of titles, date, medium, description and small thumbnail for each work included in the portfolio.
-Of the 20 images, five images should demonstrate foundational competency in drawing; five should demonstrate foundational competency in area of specialization; and the remaining images should demonstrate what you consider to be your best work.

-6. Arrange and participate in an admission interview with the MFA advisor and appropriate Fine Arts faculty.
+Of the 20 images, five images should demonstrate foundational competency in drawing; five should demonstrate foundational competency in area of specialization; and the remaining images should demonstrate what the candidate considers to be his or her best work. - 6.
+Arrange and participate in an admission interview with the MFA advisor and appropriate Fine Arts faculty.